Katja Loos

 Katja Loos is professor at the Zernike Institute for Advanced Materials of the University of Groningen, The Netherlands holding the chair of Macromolecular Chemistry and New Polymeric Materials.

-She currently serves as the President of the European Polymer Federation (EPF).
+She served as the President of the European Polymer Federation (EPF) from 2023 to 2025.

 Biography

 Katja Loos studied chemistry at the Johannes Gutenberg Universität in Mainz, Germany and graduated in 1996.
 During her graduate studies she focused her studies on Organic Chemistry and Polymer Chemistry.
 In 1992 and 1993 she was an international exchange student at the University of Massachusetts in Amherst, USA.

 In 2001, she received her PhD in Macromolecular Chemistry from the University of Bayreuth, Germany.
 Her thesis was focused on hybrid materials bearing amylose using enzymatic polymerizations.
 During her PhD research she worked in 1997 as an international exchange researcher at the Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil.

 In 2001, she received a Feodor Lynen research fellowship of the Alexander von Humboldt Foundation to conduct postdoctoral research at the Polytechnic University in Brooklyn, NY, USA, where she worked on fundamentals of self-assembled monolayers and immobilization supports for biocatalysts.

 In 2003, she started an independent research group at the University of Groningen, the Netherlands.

 Katja Loos worked as guest professor at the Technical University of Catalonia, Barcelona, Spain in 2006 and at the Technical University Dresden, Germany in 2016.